-All students have a Nursing Program advisor who works in collaboration with nursing faculty.
-The advisor helps the student interpret institutional requirements, provides advice about courses, and helps the student interpret progress toward the degree.
+All students are assigned a Nursing Program advisor who helps the student interpret institutional requirements, provides advice about courses, and helps the student interpret progress toward the degree.
 Students have the responsibility of contacting the Nursing Program advisor at least once a year for academic progress planning.